CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 var result = new Cartesian3();
 var sum = Cartesian3.add(v0, v1, result); // result and sum reference the same object
 ```
-This makes allocations explicit to the caller, which allows them to, for example, reuse the result object in a file-scoped scratch variable:
+This makes allocations explicit to the caller, which allows the caller to, for example, reuse the result object in a file-scoped scratch variable:
 ```javascript
 var scratchDistance = new Cartesian3();